nwdigitalradio/n7nix/baudrate/README.md

 that Direwolf works it is not clear how that is possible.

-Until there is successful detection of both 1200 & 9600 baud packets on a single channel the method descibed below is a way to configure a remote gateway (Winlink, APRS) to handle a requested baud rate.
+Until there is successful detection of both 1200 & 9600 baud packets on a single channel there needs to be a methed to configure a remote gateway to handle a remotely requested baud rate.
+The method described below is a way to configure a remote gateway (Winlink, APRS) to handle a requested baud rate.

 Since direwolf can decode DTMF, use DTMF tones as the mechanism to change packet baud rate on the remote gateway.